 Interventional pain management, or interventional pain medicine, is a medical subspecialty of pain medicine that diagnoses and treats pain with minimally invasive interventions that can alleviate pain and minimize the use of oral medications.
-Most interventional pain physicians offer interventional therapies for acute and chronic pain conditions as part of a comprehensive treatment program.168 Many interventional pain procedures have been around for decades, and they vary in their invasiveness.
-Image-guided interventional procedures (using ultrasound, fluoroscopy, and computed tomography) can greatly benefit comprehensive assessment and treatment plans by identifying the sources and generators of pain.169 Diagnostic and therapeutic interventional techniques can be valuable options prior to the initiation of extensive surgery, initiation of opioid treatment, or in concert with other treatment modalities.
-Additional research and more specific data establishing the clinical benefits of specific interventional procedures for specific pain conditions would be beneficial and can further identify various procedures for specific clinical conditions,170 particularly for certain populations, such as children.171 Many interventional pain procedures are available on an outpatient basis, which is vital to ensuring cost-effective access to care.
-Some minor interventional procedures can be performed in the primary care setting, while other more, advanced procedures require specialty training.
+Most interventional pain physicians offer interventional therapies for acute and chronic pain conditions as part of a comprehensive treatment program.170 Many interventional pain procedures have been around for decades, and they vary in their invasiveness.
+Image-guided interventional procedures (using ultrasound, fluoroscopy, and computed tomography) can greatly benefit comprehensive assessment and treatment plans by identifying the sources and generators of pain.171 Diagnostic and therapeutic interventional techniques can be valuable options prior to the initiation of extensive surgery, initiation of opioid treatment, or in concert with other treatment modalities.
+Additional research and more specific data establishing the clinical benefits of specific clinical conditions,172 particularly for certain populations, such as children.173 Many interventional procedures are available on an outpatient basis, which is vital to ensuring cost-effective access to care.
+Some minor interventional procedures can be performed in the primary care setting, while other more advanced procedures require specialty training.
 The measure of a successful outcome depends on whether the intervention is used to treat short-term, acute flares or is part of a long-term management plan that will depend on the individual patient and his or her unique medical status.